brucemack/microlink/README.md

 ## client-test-2p

 This is the most comprehensive demonstration that targets the RP2040.
+This is the code shown in the video demonstration.

 ## client-test-2